So you can catch someone in the act

 - Once the viewers for both iPhone and computer have been set up, enter your iPhone’s IP address, which can be found under the Wi-Fi section in Settings.

 - Click Accept on your iPhone to allow the VNC connection between devices to take place.

 You should now be able to view your iPhone’s display right there on the computer monitor.
 To complete the transformation, you’ll want to use an iPhone video recorder application to turn your iPhone’s megapixel cam into a video surveillance device.
 Something like Cycorder would do the trick which just happens to be located in the Cydia app.

 For something more native and less hack-necessary, we suggest Presence Video Security Camera.
 Not only can you view real-time camera surveillance footage, but the app can also be set up as an alert device.
-If you happen to have a few wireless sensors set up, you can connect them to the app and create a full blown home surveillance and security system.
+If you happen to have a few wireless sensors set up, you can connect them to the app and create full-blown home surveillance and security system.

-As soon as you choose your camera recording app and install it to your iPhone, you should be able to observe the live video feed directly on your monitor.
-Now that your iPhone and computer network have been synced, you’ll be able to turn the video camera on and off, as well as adjust settings, play music and plenty of other things directly from the computer.
+As soon as you choose your camera recording app and install it on your iPhone, you should be able to observe the live video feed directly on your monitor.
+Now that your iPhone and computer network have been synced, you’ll be able to turn the video camera on and off, as well as adjust settings, play music, and plenty of other things directly from the computer.